codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-app-specs.md

 Before you can create an application in Codefresh, you need to create the resource specifications used by the application:

-1. Rollout specification
+1. Rollout specification defining the deployment strategy
-1. Service specification
+1. Service specification that exposes the application to external traffic
-1. Analysis template specification
+1. Analysis template specification defining the validation requirements before deployment

-Let's start by creating the rollout specification for our application.

 ### Create path in Git for application resources
-All the resource specifications must be saved in a Git repo.
+Create a folder in the Git repo in which to save all the resource specifications.

 * In your Git repo, create a folder to store the resources needed to deploy the application.
   For example, `<runtime-installation-directory>/quick-start/`